byte-physics/igortest/docu/sphinx/source/advanced.rst

 prompt.
 This allows the users background task(s) to do its job.
 After the task(s) finish the framework continues the test case with the registered procedure.

-The registration is done by calling :cpp:func:`RegisterUTFMonitor()` from a test case or a BEGIN hook.
+The registration is done by calling :cpp:func:`RegisterIUTFMonitor()` from a test case or a BEGIN hook.
 The registration allows to give a list of background tasks that should be monitored.
 The mode parameter sets if all or one task has to finish to continue test execution.
 Optional a timeout can be set